kenielf/statistics/README.md

 # Statistics
-Kenielf's High Precision Statistics Calculator
+## Kenielf's High Precision Statistics Calculator
+Run `statcalc.py` in order to use the calculator

 # Installation
 Requires Python3.X